Urgent Update for Winter 2026 White Flag Emergency Shelter

 Q. Can I bring my pet or service animal?

-A. Although it breaks our hearts, we do not allow pets on the premises.
+A. Unfortunately, we are not in a position to allow pets on the premises.
 We can occasionally find accommodations for them elsewhere, so don’t let that be a deterrent to calling us.
-However, referencing ADA guidelines, our shelter welcomes “dogs that are individually trained to do work or perform tasks for people with disabilities.”
+However, referencing ADA guidelines, our shelter welcomes dogs that are individually trained to do work or perform tasks for people with disabilities and will need to meet with staff to discuss what work or task the dog has been trained to perform.
+We also work with a local vet who has limited boarding options.

 Q. Do I have to work for you while I’m staying there?